s0344/ArchLinux_MacOS_Dualboot/README.md

    ```

 ### 16. Back to Arch
-  - Now, you can reboot on Mac and you will see the bootloader choose Arch.
+  - Now, you can reboot on Mac and you will see the rEFInd bootloader then choose Arch.
-  > If you skip theming and don't see Arch in boot loader.
+  > If you skip theming and don't see Arch in boot loader (Since we manually detect arch during the theming section).
 Go back and undo the hide unused boot process and reboot again.

   - Log in with the username you created earlier then the password.